Error estimates for full discretization by an almost mass conservation technique for Cahn--Hilliard systems with dynamic boundary conditions: Generalization and the Cahn--Hilliard equation on evolving surfaces

 \section{Generalization and the Cahn--Hilliard equation on evolving surfaces}

-As indicated in the previous analysis we expect that the general framework of this optimal-order convergence result, and especially the proof of the stability result using Scheme~\ref{scheme:Stability-scheme}, will translate easily to other problems satisfying an energy estimate and mass conservation properties.
+As indicated in the previous analysis we expect that the general framework of this optimal-order convergence result, and especially the proof of the stability result using Scheme~\ref{scheme:Stability-scheme}, translates easily to other problems satisfying an energy estimate and \emph{almost} mass conservation properties.

-Such equations are for instance the Allen--Cahn and Cahn--Hilliard equation in stationary domains with classical boundary conditions, see \cite{AllenCahn1979}, respectively \cite{CahnHilliard1958}, or the same PDEs on evolving surfaces, see \cite{OlshanskiiXuYushutin2021}, respectively \cite{ElliottRanner2015,CaetanoElliott2021}.
+Such equations are for instance the Allen--Cahn and Cahn--Hilliard equations in stationary domains with classical boundary conditions, see \cite{AllenCahn1979}, respectively \cite{CahnHilliard1958}, or the same PDEs on evolving surfaces, see \cite{OlshanskiiXuYushutin2021}, respectively \cite{ElliottRanner2015,CaetanoElliott2021}.

-To demonstrate the generality of the presented approach, let us consider the Cahn--Hilliard equation on evolving surfaces, see, e.g. \cite{ElliottRanner2015,CaetanoElliott2021}:
+To demonstrate the generality of the presented approach, let us show how these arguments transfer over to the Cahn--Hilliard equation on evolving surfaces, see, e.g. \cite{ElliottRanner2015,CaetanoElliott2021}: